 The need to harness new technology is very real and very pressing.
 Policing, like the rest of the public sector, has always relied on private suppliers to support its activities, and this case is no different.
 We also face severe funding pressures, and the partnership will help us innovate while dealing with this pressure.
-We've already seen that this is possible; funding has fallen by £125 million in the last four years, but recorded crime has also come down 18% too.
+We have already seen that this is possible; funding has fallen by £125 million in the last four years, but recorded crime has also come down 18%.
 We expect the partnership to help us save a further £100 million while maintaining strong performance.
 We will monitor performance of the WMP2020 contract using an agreed framework that echoes many of the measures and milestones in this plan.

 In the year ahead we will take steps to turn the recently agreed "blueprint" into reality, setting in train a series of projects that will transform policing in the West Midlands, finally bringing policing well and truly into the 21st Century.
+Central will be an approach based on co-delivery with partners.

 Working predominantly through the members of the Strategic Policing and Crime Board, we will maintain close oversight and ensure that we remain focused on improving services that offer excellent value for money.
 WMP2020 represents a huge opportunity for West Midlands Police and the public in our area.